varnishcache/varnish-cache/doc/sphinx/users-guide/compression.rst

   }

-Please make sure that you don't try to compress content that is incompressable, like jpgs, gifs and mp3.
+Please make sure that you don't try to compress content that is uncompressable, like jpgs, gifs and mp3.
 You'll only waste CPU cycles.
 You can also uncompress objects before storing it in memory by setting do_gunzip to *true* but I have no idea why anybody would want to do that.